DataLabTechTV/datalabtechtv.github.io/content/posts/data-lab-infra-platform/index.md

 ### Cloud-Init

-Wait,  so did we drop Packer?
-Yes, we did.
-We ended up going with a simpler cloud-init config instead, since there really isn't much to deploy on each VM, or too much to gain from building a single image to deploy only three Docker VMs.
-We might still do Packer in the future, for the educational value, but, for the home lab, we want to keep it as minimalistic as possible.

-Here's the cloud-init config that we used to setup our GitLab VM.
-This was directly extracted from our Terraform config, which is currently available at the `dev` branch of the [datalab](https://github.com/DataLabTechTV/datalab/) repo, so you'll find `${...}` blocks which represent variable or resource output replacements.
+Here's the cloud-init config that we used to setup our GitLab VM:

 ```yaml
 #cloud-config